The author is a guitarist and bassist with over 35 years of experience as a musician.

 As with other Schecter models, there are other choices here besides the basic Omen 6.
 There is the Omen 6 Extreme, with or without a Floyd Rose.
 These guitars feature a mahogany body instead of basswood, upgraded pickups with a push/pull coil split, and cosmetic improvements like quilted tops, multi-ply binding and cool fret marker inlays.

 So, which guitar should you choose?
-I invite you to do your own research and form your own conclusions, but hopefully this article got you off to a good start.
+That's up to you.
+Remember this is all based on my own opinions and experiences.
+I invite you to do your own research and form your own conclusions, but hopefully, this article got you off to a good start.
+You'll also want to check out Schecter's website for the most up-to-date info on their gear.

-The C-1 Classic lives up to its name.
+The C-1 Platinum lives up to its name.
 It's a gorgeous, all-purpose guitar with appointments beyond its price range.

 The Hellraiser is a metal machine, built for extreme music and extreme guitar players.
 If that's you, you will appreciate what it brings to the table.

-The C-1 Classic and Hellraiser may be a notch above the Omen 6, but don't rule out this inexpensive guitar.
-It is a great value for the money, and a smart choice for beginner or intermediate guitar players.
+The C-1 Platinum and Hellraiser maybe a notch above the Omen 6, but don't rule out this inexpensive guitar.
+It is a great value for the money and a smart choice for the beginner or intermediate guitar player.

 Or, even veteran players like me.
 I love my Omen, and even though it isn't my main guitar I doubt I'd ever part with.